isabellargoodman/Legacy-effect-project/README.md

 # additional information

-Google earth engine code can be found at the following:
+Code for extracting data from Google Earth Engine can be found at the following:

 NPP data: https://code.earthengine.google.com/b354ec1deadaf3a12bc9f2a7492a1c40